 In fact, because of relationships built with our local police through their patronage of the coffee house, I was appointed the chaplain of the Bessemer Police Department in January 2017.
-This new position is an extension of my pastoral care to our community at large, and I'm blessed to be in this role for the law enforcement officers who protect and serve our community.
+This new position became an extension of my pastoral care to our community at large, and I'm blessed to be in this role for the law enforcement officers who protect and serve our community.
 In November of that year, I was elected a member of borough council, and although I resigned my official position because of that election, I continue to foster relationships with our local law enforcement.

 But "under the collar," I'm a normal guy.
 I like music (all kinds of music, you'll find... plus I play several instruments), I'm a tech-junkie, I love trains (both models and chasing real ones), doing yard and home repair work, watching football, and I like to think I'm artistic and creative, too.
 I enjoy the outdoors, especially camping, hiking and swimming.
-I've also recently taken up boxing for exercise.
 I enjoy just spending time with friends and family, especially sitting around a fire when the weather's warm.